Oklahoma Department of Human Services: Budget and staffing

-The Department of Human Services is the third largest state agency by annual appropriation.
-Expenditures made by the agency are divided into two major areas: an annual operating budget used to run the Department and funded primarily by state appropriations and a Medical and Assistance Fund used to fund the assistance programs.
+Expenditures made by Oklahoma Human Services are divided into two major areas: an annual operating budget used to run the Department and funded primarily by state appropriations and a Medical and Assistance Fund used to fund the assistance programs.
 The agency receives both federal and state funding and has additional sources of revenue.
-The agency received a state appropriation of $587 million and had a total budget of $2.3 billion for fiscal year 2013.
+The agency received a state appropriation of $753 million and had a total budget of $5.1 billion for fiscal year 2023.
+More than 15 percent of Oklahoma households are" food insecure," i.e., limited access to adequate nutrition., and Oklahoma has the fifth-highest rate of food insecurity in the nation, surpassing the national average rate of 13.5 percent.
+Despite a growing number of residents depending on Food Assistance programs, in 2025 Oklahoma will receive a nearly 40 percent cut in SNAP funding.

 The Department of Human Services is the largest employer in Oklahoma state government.
-As of February 2012, the staffing is as follows:
+As of October 2023, the agency has a total staff of 6,217.